BillLeezer/Stocking2---Ruby-on-Rails/README.md

-# README
+# README: Stocking2---Ruby-on-Rails

+This is a Ruby on Rails app program, astock market utility app.    				by: Bill Leezer

-This README would normally document whatever steps are necessary to get the application up and running.
+Document whatever steps are necessary to get the application up and running.

 Things you may want to cover: